Campaign creation flow

 Lessons

-Upfront investment in detail (edge cases, state definitions, flow charts) prevented rework and reduced developer friction far more than iterating mockups alone.
+Specification clarity compounds: upfront investment in detail (edge cases, state definitions, flow charts) prevented rework and reduced developer friction far more than iterating mockups alone.

-FigJam as a thinking tool—not presentation tool—forced conversations earlier and caught gaps before mockups.
+Collaborate on specs, not just designs: FigJam as a thinking tool—not presentation tool—forced conversations earlier and caught gaps before mockups.

-Even 4 interviews shifted direction on regional workflows.
+User feedback redirects efficiently: even 4 interviews shifted direction on regional workflows.
 This feedback late in the cycle validated some decisions and challenged others—valuable signal despite not being statistically robust.

 Précédent